aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 You can associate identity providers with an Identity Pool by first associating them with a Cognito User Pool or by
 associating the provider directly with the identity pool.

-Here's a simple setup for an app where all authenticated users have the same permissions, and all unauthenticated users
-are redirected to a sign up page:
+The following configures an identity pool with different permissions for authenticated and guest users:

 ```ts
 new cognito.IdentityPool(this, 'myidentitypool', {